 Water features, whether static or moving, are excellent lighting subjects.
-A well-lit swimming pool is not only a thing of beauty on its own but also casts mesmerizing patterns on walls and structures around it.
+A well-lit swimming pool is not only a thing of beauty on its own but also cast mesmerizing patterns on walls and structures around it.

-Moving water such as mini-waterfalls can be front-lit by spotlights or from above or behind the fall of water to create striking effects.
+Moving water, such as mini-waterfalls, can be front-lit by spotlights or from above or behind the fall of water to create striking effects.
 Koi ponds that have disc lights or lanterns installed around their circumference are equally impressive features.
 Submerged lighting also adds massive appeal to any water feature, no matter how small.

 Social Focal Points

 One of the best ways of creating an aesthetic impact while maintaining privacy and intimacy is to go high with the lighting.
-Areas that are lit from above remain well illuminated but maintain a cozy appeal.
+Areas lit from above remain well illuminated but maintain a cozy appeal.
 In addition, tables, walkways, and walls can be graced with low-intensity solar lights to add to the romance and magic.

 Stairways, Steps, and Lip-Lighting

-Stairways and steps are generally part of the high traffic classification of landscape features.
-Illuminating these areas is as much about eliminating dangerous low visibility situations as it is about aesthetic appeal.
+Stairways and steps are generally part of the high-traffic classification of landscape features.
+Illuminating these areas is as much about eliminating dangerous low, visibility situations as it is about aesthetic appeal.

 Step area illumination needs to be carefully considered before installing the lights.
-When the only lighting source is from step lights, it’s easy to create pools of deep shadow, as illustrated below.
+When the only lighting source is step lights, it’s easy to create pools of deep shadow, as illustrated below.
 This can be a real problem with riser-mounted lights on wider stairways.